virasak/angular-elm/README.md

 ##### Elm to JS

-If your Elm module has an outbound port like so:
+If your Elm Alert module has an outbound port like so:

     port updatedSeverity : Int -> Cmd msg

-Then your controller must have a callback on it called `updatedSeverity` that accepts an integer.
+Then your AngularJS controller must have a callback on it called `updatedSeverity` that accepts an integer.

     this.updatedSeverity = function(newSeverity) { this.severity = newSeverity }